138th Ohio Infantry Regiment

 The 138th Ohio Infantry Regiment, sometimes 138th Ohio Volunteer Infantry (or 138th OVI) was an infantry regiment in the Union Army during the American Civil War.

 Service

-The 138th Ohio Infantry was organized at Camp Dennison near Cincinnati, Ohio, and mustered in May 14, 1864, for 100 days service.
+The 138th Ohio Infantry was organized at Camp Dennison near Cincinnati, Ohio, and mustered on May 14, 1864, for 100 days service.

-The regiment was attached to 1st Brigade, DeRussy's Division, XXII Corps.
+The regiment was attached to the 1st Brigade, DeRussy's Division, XXII Corps.
 Assigned to 2nd Brigade, 3rd Division, X Corps, Army of the James.

 The 138th Ohio Infantry mustered out of service at Camp Dennison on September 1, 1864.

 Detailed service

-Left Ohio for Washington, D.C., May 14.
+Left Ohio for Washington, D.C., on May 14.
 Picket duty at Harpers Ferry, West Virginia, May 16–22.
 Reached Washington May 22.
 Assigned to garrison duty at Forts Albany, Craig, and Tillinghast, defenses of Washington, south of the Potomac, until June 5.
 Moved to White House Landing, Virginia, June 5.
 Picket and guard duty there until June 16.
 Moved to Bermuda Hundred, Virginia, June 16.
 Picket and fatigue duty at Bermuda Hundred, Point of Rocks, Broadway Landing, and Cherrystone Inlet until August.